elasticio/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 A simple action to allow integrators to assemble requests to be sent to the system.
 The component should expose the parts that vary in a typical request.
 The component should handle authentication and error reporting.

+Additional Options to Consider:
+* Consider that it may make sense to turn off error reporting & to return things like the HTTP status code & headers
+* Consider that it may make sense to allow the option to make a series of sequential array requests.

 ##### Example Use Case
 I'm a technically advanced user who wants to interact with a system in a way not permissible by the existing component actions but would like some simplification relative to using the REST component.